stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan2/README.md

 Changes 7th november 2023:

 - add create-product page to online shop project (check createproduct1.html and angularjslogic3.js files), also updated SpringBoot POST /product method to create new product at database (check OnlineShopController1.java).
 This implementation not complitely done: required backend input validation and add more details/functionality at creation page ( very important details are still missing)

+Changes 10th november 2023:

+- add html cards view for each product in product list page ( more attractive design and followed by many online shops)

+- add edit and delete links/buttons for each product ( in future will be limited only for product authors)

+- create editproduct1.html file where product will be modified or deleted

+- create forceupdate1.js file wich will override bootstrap styles problem ( google -> bootstrap custom styles problem )